iamusamasharif/usama-ml-labs-8th-/README.md

 # 👋 Hi, I'm Usama Sharif

-🎓 I'm a  Electrical Engineering student from Peshawar, majoring in Communication Systems.
+🎓 I'm a  Electrical Engineering student from UET Peshawar (Jalozai campus), majoring in Communication Systems.
 💻 I have hands-on experience in Machine Learning, Signal Processing, and Python-based simulations.
 📚 This GitHub contains my academic projects, labs, and research work.